top of page

 Will Achieving Net Zero CO2 Emissions Stop Global Warming at <1.5°C as Expected?

-LAST EDITED: 2023-07-11 18:11
+LAST EDITED: 2024-05-21 13:43

 ABSTRACT: The answer to the question above is widely assumed to be "yes", so we're focusing on achieving Net Zero CO2 Emissions; but if CO2 Emissions are not the sole (or at least overwhelmingly dominant) cause of global warming, then the answer will be "no"; if so, we need to learn that now!
 We are not at all disputing (or supporting) the correlations between CO2 Emissions and global warming, we just accept the IPCC correlations as given; rather, we point out that correlations do not imply causation, and assuming they do can lead to very faulty predictions.
 As an example of where that assumption is almost surely wrong, this K-Brief will focus on some particular causal paths related to the decline of the ocean's plankton populations that began over 130 years ago, long before the CO2 Emissions-induced global warming, and thus far more likely cause of global warming than effect of global warming.
 Thus, to stop global warming, our priorities may need to include restoring our ocean's plankton populations.
 (As well as further causal analysis, moving beyond just correlations.)
-And in any case, if we don't stop the decline of the ocean's plankton populations, the ocean food chain will collapse, and those mass extinctions will be irreversible and devastating to human welfare.
+And in any case, if we don't stop the decline of the ocean's plankton populations, the ocean food chain will collapse (whether we achieve net-zero CO2 emissions or not), and those mass extinctions will be irreversible and devastating to human welfare.

 Background: The Urgent Need for Clarity